 Ophthalmic Medical Assistant - Technical Diploma

-The Ophthalmic Medical Assistant program prepares students for employment in ophthalmic and optometric practices and in retail optical settings.
-Students apply technical skills to perform prescreening and specialty testing, assist with dispensing glasses and contact lenses, and perform office management duties including maintaining patient information and billing and insurance processes.
+The Ophthalmic Medical Assistant program allows students to work at their own pace to gain the skills and knowledge necessary for employment in ophthalmic practices, optometric practices, and retail optical settings.
+Students apply technical skills to perform prescreening and specialty testing, assist with dispensing glasses and contact lenses, and perform office management duties including maintaining patient information, and billing and insurance processes.
 A Lakeshore Technical College program offered at Northeast Wisconsin Technical College.
 For more information call toll-free: 888-468-6582.

 How do I get started in this program?

 - - Submit transcripts (high school & other colleges).
 NOTE: Official transcripts required for acceptance of transfer credits; Financial Aid may require.